MostafaRamzySayedAhmed/Logs-Monitoring-Alerting/README.md

 # Logs Monitoring Alerting
-It's a Simple Golang Script That Watches a Log File for Specific Keywords &amp; Send an Alert If a Matching is Found
+It's a Simple Golang Script That Watches a Log File for Specific Keywords &amp; Send an Alert If a Matching is Found.